 You can find the Proper Role of Man and Fish Statue just outside of Slavonian Hill in Old Town.
 Larry Anderson created that one as well as the Statue of Earthquake Hero Kid which was dedicated back in the early 2000’s.

-Clare Shaver created The Family which is located at the Point Defiance Zoo and Aquarium.
-Larry Anderson was a busy man as he also created New Beginnings which you can find at the Federal Courthouse.
+Larry Anderson was a busy man as he also was the mastermind of New Beginnings which you can find at the Federal Courthouse.

 Tacoma Art Classes